Cineworld Cinema - Hammersmith

 Located in the west London inner city district of Hammersmith.
 Designed by Associated British Cinemas(ABC) in-house architect William R. Glen, the Regal Cinema replaced two earlier cinemas on the site (Blue Hall 1 and 2-Annexe).

 It is a handsome theatre inside with seating for 1,283 in the stalls and 974 in the circle.
 It was equipped with a Compton 2Manual/5Rank theatre organ that was opened by Gilbert Handley (The organ was not new, as it had previously been installed in the Granada Theatre, Hove).
 There was a stage and four large dressing rooms.
 The décor was simple, the main feature being a large galleon on the splay wall either side of the screen and, typically for Glen, concealed trough lighting.
 The Regal Cinema opened on 14th September 1936 with Clark Gable in “Wife vs Secretary” and Irene Dunne in “Magnificent Obsession” plus a stage show.

 The Regal Cinema was renamed ABC in 1964 and closed for tripling in March 1975.
 Reopening took place 25th May with 662 seats in ABC 1 in the former circle, 414 seats and 213 seats in ABC’s 2 & 3 in the former stalls.
 Later ABC 1 was twinned to become Screens 1 & 2, while ABC’s 2 & 3 became Screens 3 & 4.

 Running the usual gamut of names of former ABC house’s lately, the cinema eventually became the UGC and is now known as the Cineworld.
 It appears to be prosperous with usually five screenings of each film per day starting from around mid-day.
 In February 2016 it was announced that the Cineworld would close mid-April 2016 as the landlord had served notice to vacate the building due to the King Street regeneration project, and it will be demolished.
 Plans are for a 3-screen Curzon Cinema will take its place in the redevelopment.
-It closed 23rd April 2016.
+It closed 23rd April 2016 and was demolished in March 2017.

 Just login to your account and subscribe to this theater.